 Higher education is experiencing the power of technology more than ever before.
 Educational technology tools, which were once thought of as forward-thinking or nice-to-have, are now needed to continue teaching students without disruption in the current climate.
 Emerging technologies for teaching and learning are making a significant impact on the ways students consume course material and universities are being charged with continuing to innovate and implement a plethora of helpful ed-tech tools to stay competitive.

 Often one of the biggest barriers to incorporating emerging technologies in the classroom is fear of how to implement them effectively.
 Not every faculty member is tech savvy or understands the full potential of how the latest technology in education can drive the success of students.
-Now, fears on implementing these emerging technologies in education have to be thrown out with the social distancing requirements posed by COVID-19.

 The impact of technology in education